I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxroothub/nc-ucxroothub-evt-ucx-roothub-interrupt-tx.md

 <p>This callback function does not return a value.</p>

 ## -remarks
-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188048">UcxRootHubCreate</a>
- method.</p>

-<p> The <i>Request</i> parameter contains a buffer in which each bit corresponds to a root
-    hub port, with the first bit corresponding to the first port.
-The client driver sets the corresponding bit if any port has changed, and then completes the request.</p>

-<p>The client driver returns completion status in <i>Request</i>.</p>

-<p>This snippet shows how the callback extracts the root hub interrupt transfer request.</p>

-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188048">UcxRootHubCreate</a>
+<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="buses._ucxroothubcreate">UcxRootHubCreate</a>
  method.</p>

 <p> The <i>Request</i> parameter contains a buffer in which each bit corresponds to a root